 My current project is entitled Portraits of All Sorts, which includes a year-long study of the transition of the milkweed from rhizome to seed.
 In this project I am guided by the medium of portraiture and by Peter Hurley, author of the book: The Headshot (2016).

 As always, I am grateful for the instruction that I received from famous Canadian photographers Freeman Patterson (Order of Canada and of New Brunswick) (Shamper’s Bluff, NB), and André Gallant (St. John, NB).
-Also, on a private basis and by attending workshops regularly, I gained (and continue to gain) invaluable insights about the fine art of photography from professional photographers including Edward Knapp (Gatineau, Quebec), John McQuade (Miksang Contemplative Photography, Toronto, ON), Rob Corrado (CorrVision,Toronto, ON), Ethan Meleg (Midland, ON), Nir Baraket (now deceased), Don Komarechka (Barrie, ON), the National Geographic Society (Washington, D.C.), among others.
-As well, I have completed a course on the digital painting of photographs on the iPad using ArtRage at the Art Gallery of Ontario (Toronto, ON), which built on the knowledge I acquired earlier about hand painting photographs from the Freehand School of Art (Toronto, ON)
+Also, on a private basis and by attending workshops regularly, I gained (and continue to gain) invaluable insights about the fine art of photography from professional photographers including Edward Knapp (Gatineau, Quebec), John McQuade (Miksang Contemplative Photography, Toronto, ON), Rob Corrado (CorrVision,Toronto, ON), Ethan Meleg (Midland, ON), Nir Baraket (now deceased), Don Komarechka (Barrie, ON), the National Geographic Society (Washington, D.C.), John Batdorff, Gary Hart, Wayde Carroll, among others.

 Thank You to

-Rod Trider, Advanced Images (Almonte, ON) for his on-going direction with regard to Adobe Photoshop Lightroom and complicated photo shoots, and for image printing and curatorial assistance in the preparation of my exhibitions.
+Rod Trider, Advanced Images Photography (Almonte, ON) for his on-going direction with regard to Adobe Photoshop Lightroom and complicated photo shoots, and for image printing and framing, and curatorial assistance in the preparation of my exhibitions.

-I am a member of the Artists’ Network of Riverdale, Bruce Trail Conservancy, Dufferin County Museum & Archives, Dufferin Arts Council, Toronto Camera Club and the Canadian Association for Photographic Art (CAPA).
+I am a member of the Artists’ Network of Riverdale, Art Square Cafe & Gallery, Bruce Trail Conservancy, Dufferin County Museum & Archives, Dufferin Arts Council, Toronto Camera Club, and the Canadian Association for Photographic Art (CAPA).
 I share my residence between Toronto and our farm in Dufferin County, Ontario.